lucasmartiniano6/hiaac/README.md

 Implementation
 -----
 ILOS strategy is implemented with memory replay and a modified cross-distillation loss with accommodation ratio.
 The exemplar set is constructed through herding selection as in the original paper, check model.py for how.
-We also use a ResNet adapted for time-series, check resnet.py for how.
+We also use a ResNet adapted to time-series, check resnet.py for how.

 More information:
 * https://arxiv.org/abs/2003.13191